HostReady

 Frequently Asked Questions

-Do I need to travel to Poland to register CWTON?
+Do I need to travel to Poland to prepare for CWTON?

-No. You handle everything remotely: Trusted Profile via the Polish consulate in London, NYC or Dublin or via a Polish bank for non-residents, NIP by post or via a representative, CWTON registration online from anywhere in the world.
-A trip to Poland is needed only if you are buying property, not for CWTON.
+Probably not.
+Most steps can be handled remotely: a Trusted Profile via a Polish consulate or a Polish bank for non-residents, a NIP by post or via a representative, and the CWTON registration itself - once live - online from anywhere.
+A trip to Poland is usually needed only when buying property.

-How long does the whole process take for a UK owner?
+How long will the whole process take for a UK owner?

 What about BNO (British National Overseas) and pre-settled status in the UK?

 UK immigration status has no impact on CWTON duties in Poland.
-What counts is the location of the property (Poland) and your title to it (ownership, lease or rental contract with subletting rights).
-BNO, pre-settled, settled: regardless of status, the CWTON rules are identical.
+What counts is the location of the property (Poland) and your right to dispose of it.
+BNO, pre-settled, settled - the CWTON rules will be identical.

-No. CWTON is issued in the name of the person or entity holding the right to dispose of the property (ownership deed, lease with subletting).
-A representative only acts on your behalf, but the CWTON number and responsibility for compliance sit with the owner.
-The power of attorney must be specific and in writing.
+To the person or entity holding the right to dispose of the property.
+A representative only acts on your behalf; responsibility for compliance sits with the owner.
+The power of attorney should be specific and in writing.

-What if I bought the flat before Brexit and have pre-settled status in PL?
+What if I bought the flat before Brexit and have residence in PL?

-Residency status does not matter.
-If the flat is in Poland and you rent it short-term, you must hold CWTON.
-Pre-settled status in Poland only simplifies the Trusted Profile setup (you can do it at a Polish office instead of the consulate), but the CWTON registration duty is identical.
+Residence status does not affect the duty itself - if the flat is in Poland and you rent it short-term, you will need CWTON.
+Residence in Poland may only simplify setting up a Trusted Profile (you can do it at a Polish office instead of the consulate).

-Need help walking through the whole procedure without errors?
-Check the Standard Package HostReady: a complete document set (house rules, fire safety declaration, GDPR clause, guest register) and step-by-step CWTON registration instructions, designed by STR specialists experienced in serving foreign investors.
+Need help getting through the whole process without errors?
+Check the Standard Package HostReady: a complete document set (house rules, fire safety declaration, GDPR clause, guest register) and preparation for CWTON registration, designed by STR specialists experienced in serving foreign investors.

 Poland's STR registry isn't live yet.
 Be ready when it is.